Defensive Driving in North Dakota

 - You were not driving a commercial vehicle when you received your citation.

-- You haven’t taken a defensive driving course in North Dakota within the last 12-18 months (this may vary).
+- You haven't taken a defensive driving course in North Dakota within a specific time period (this varies by state).

-Your local court may send you a notice indicating if you are eligible to dismiss your traffic ticket by completing a defensive driving course.
+Your local court may send you a notice indicating if you are eligible to reduce penalties from your traffic ticket by completing a defensive driving course.
 You can also contact the local North Dakota court handling your case to check if you are eligible.
+Note that you cannot dismiss a traffic ticket outright; you may only be able to reduce some of the penalties associated.

 Upon completion of your traffic school course, you may need to submit your course completion certificate to the court.
-Contact the traffic court to check what steps you need to take to have your ticket dismissed.
+Contact the traffic court to check what steps you need to take to have your ticket penalties lowered, if possible.